 Senate Bill 1388 passed in its first committee of reference, Senate Environment and Natural Resources Committee on March 25th with a vote of 8-0.
 MIA waived in support of the bill in committee.
-Senate Bill 1388 passed the Senate Appropriation Committee on Agriculture, Environment and General Government 11-0 with a delete all amendment this week.
-The bill is now a Committee Substitute.
+We are waiting for the bill to be placed on its second committee of reference.